 The High Seas, 64% of the ocean’s surface and 95% of its volume, are in desperate need of a new international treaty to protect marine biodiversity and address threats such as deep-sea bottom trawling, offshore oil and gas exploration, and mining.

-Ocean Elders announced today that David E. Shaw, Managing Partner of the Black Point Group LP and
+Ocean Elders announced today that David E. Shaw, Managing Partner of the Black Point

 Named the “Einstein of the Oceans” by The New York Times, Dr. Walter